Skip To Main Content

 • Conference participation, presentations and publications

-While your application is pending, the student may enroll in the course at either the undergraduate or graduate level.
-Once a decision has been issued for the BME Fast Track program (admit or deny), it is the student's responsibility to work with the undergraduate advisor to make sure they are registered for the correct level for the course based on degree plan needs.
+While your application is pending, you may enroll in the course at either the undergraduate or graduate level.
+Once a decision has been issued for the BMEN Fast Track program (admit or deny), it is your responsibility to work with the undergraduate advisor to ensure you are registered for the correct level for the course based on degree plan needs.
 The deadline for this adjustment is by the 5th class day of the fall/spring terms.

 After Acceptance

-Once accepted to the BME Fast Track program, the student should:
+Once accepted to the BMEN Fast Track program, you should:

 For program questions, contact bmefasttrack@tamu.edu.